Backtracking algorithms¶

 Example Three

-In a binary tree, search for all nodes with a value of \(7\) and return the paths from the root to these nodes, requiring that the paths do not contain nodes with a value of \(3\).
+In a binary tree, search for all nodes with a value of \(7\) and return the paths from the root to these nodes, with restriction that the paths do not contain nodes with a value of \(3\).

-To meet the above constraints, we need to add a pruning operation: during the search process, if a node with a value of \(3\) is encountered, it returns early, discontinuing further search.
+To meet the above constraints, we need to add a pruning operation: during the search process, if a node with a value of \(3\) is encountered, it aborts further searching down through the path immediately.
 The code is as shown:

 "Pruning" is a very vivid noun.
-As shown in the figure below, in the search process, we "cut off" the search branches that do not meet the constraints, avoiding many meaningless attempts, thus enhancing the search efficiency.
+As shown in the figure below, in the search process, we "cut off" the search branches that do not meet the constraints.
+It avoids further unnecessary attempts, thus enhances the search efficiency.

 Framework code¶

-Next, we attempt to distill the main framework of "trying, retreating, and pruning" from backtracking to enhance the code's universality.
+Now, let's try to distill the main framework of "trial, retreat, and prune" from backtracking to enhance the code's universality.

 In the following framework code, state